chancejs/chancejs/docs/person/birthday.md

 For more complex date formats, use the [Moment][Moment] library.

-Can also specify the type, same types as with [age](#age).
+Can specify the type, same types as with [age](#age).

 ```js
 chance.birthday({type: 'child'});
 => Sat Sep 08 2001 00:00:00 GMT-0400 (EDT)
 ```

-You can also compose with `chance.year` for interesting combinations.
+You can compose with `chance.year` for interesting combinations.
 For example, let's say we want to get the birthdays of some renaissance artists (born between 1450 and 1500).
 We can generate a year and then get a birthday from that year:

 ```js
 var year = chance.year({ min: 1450, max: 1500 });